Novalnet-AG/sap-commerce-payment-integration-novalnet/README.md

-# Novalnet Payment Module for SAP Commerce Cloud
+# Novalnet Payment Module for SAP Commerce
-Novalnet’s payment module for SAP Commerce Cloud integrates with your shop system through standard SAP-approved interfaces and APIs.The SAP Commerce Cloud payment integration from Novalnet allows you to accept payments worldwide, fully automate your payment processing and offer seamless payment experiences – thus simplifying payment processing with a single integration.
+Novalnet’s payment module for SAP Commerce integrates with your shop system through standard SAP-approved interfaces and APIs.The SAP Commerce payment integration from Novalnet allows you to accept payments worldwide, fully automate your payment processing and offer seamless payment experiences – thus simplifying payment processing with a single integration.

-## Integration requirements for SAP Commerce Cloud
+## Integration requirements for SAP Commerce
-Novalnet merchant account is required for using this Novalnet payment module for SAP Commerce Cloud.
-The module is available for the version 2205 in the following languages: EN & DE.
+Novalnet merchant account is required for using this Novalnet payment module for SAP Commerce.
+The module is available for version 2105 - 2205 in the following languages: EN & DE.

-## Advantages of Novalnet's SAP Commerce Cloud integration
+## Advantages of Novalnet's SAP Commerce integration
 -	Easy configuration for all payment methods
 -	One platform for all relevant payment types and related services
 -	Complete automation of all payment processes
 -	On-hold transaction configuration for Credit Card, Direct Debit SEPA, Invoice and PayPal
 -	More than 50 fraud prevention modules integrated to prevent risk in real-time
--	No PCI DSS certification required when using our payment module
+-	No PCI DSS certification is required when using our payment module
 -	Real-time monitoring of the transaction flow from the checkout to the receivables
--	Multilevel claims management with integrated handover to collection and various export functions for the accounting
+-	Multilevel claims management with integrated handover to the collection and various export functions for the accounting
 -	Automated e-mail notification function concerning payment status reports
 -	Guarantee payments are available for SEPA and Invoice
 -	Explicit status management for all the payments